 Price said he doesn’t yet know the full measure of the financial gain to be gained from RPA, but Unum’s ultimate goal is to ditch bots and change all the repetitive processes instead of eventually.

-“Some of the people who cut and paste [to change customer information] hug us,” Price said.
+“Some people who cut and paste [to change customer information] hug us,” Price said.
 “They can think more about improving quality.”

 Reconcile 75,000 lines of data in minutes

-“They can opt-out of manual data entry,” Mueller said of the business unit.
-“They can focus on high-level things that are more important than moving data.”
+“They can opt out of manual data entry,” Mueller said of the business unit.
+“They can focus on high-level things more important than moving data.”
 For example, these employees now have more time to view down payment benefits data.